m0rt1c/oracledb-privs/README.md

 1. Obtain the database tables

-Obtain the tables below, inside file `tables.txt` too, from the database and save them in `./site/tables/` as CSV files with the following naming convention `TABLE_NAME.csv`.
+Obtain the tables below, the list is in file `tables.txt` too, from the database and save them in `./site/tables/` as CSV files with the following naming convention `TABLE_NAME.csv`.

 ```
 DBA_ROLES